youssefbayome/EZEats/README.md

 ##  Push Notifications Setup
 1. Generate an Expo push token for the device.
-2. Register the device token with the backend.
-3. Handle incoming notifications inside the app.
+2. Handle incoming notifications inside the app.

-For production, ensure to set up Firebase for Android and Apple Push Notification service (APNs) for iOS.

 ##  Localization Support
 - Implemented using `i18n`.